aidans/ramp/notes/README.md

 # Meeting (and non-meeting) notes

+## 26th March 2021 (meeting)

+### Premeeting

+Aidan wishes to:

+ - reiterate his desire for the visualisation to support the modelling process (not just outputs)
+ - possibility of making it a general tool (for Claire's model in general)
+ - update on plans for epi paper

 ## 11th March 2021 (meeting)

 Claire, Richard and Aidan met to discuss to discuss any updates.